NexGenCloud/hyperstack-sdk-go/docs/ComplianceAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiDeleteAComplianceRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiDeleteComplianceRequest struct via the builder pattern

 Name | Type | Description  | Notes